Take a Hike!

 Minehead Guided Walks

 Join one of our guides to discover the hidden stories of Minehead: history and folklore, myths and legends, shipwrecks and smugglers, people and places all brought to life by our enthusiastic guides.
-The date of the next trail is 16 February 2018 departing from Minehead Information Centre at 10 am, exploring the historic harbour.
+The date of the next trail is 29 March 2018 departing from Minehead Information Centre at 10 am, exploring the history of the town.
 To book a place and for more information, contact Minehead Information Centre Tel: 01643 702624. £2.50 adult, £1 child.
 You can just turn up and join in, but booking is recommended.